-Investments in Limited Liability Companies ("LLCs") - Our consolidated financial statements include the accounts of our controlled investments.
+Investments in Limited Liability Companies ("LLCs") - Our consolidated financial statements include the accounts of our controlled investments and those investments that meet the criteria of a variable interest entity as for each of these entities we are deemed to be the primary beneficiary.
 In accordance with the American Institute of Certified Public Accountants' Statement of Position 78-9 "Accounting for Investments in Real Estate Ventures" and Emerging Issues Task Force Issue 96-16, "Investor's Accounting for an Investee When the Investor Has a Majority of the Voting Interest but the Minority Shareholder or Shareholders Have Certain Approval or Veto Rights", we account for our unconsolidated investments in LLCs which we do not control using the equity method of accounting.
 These investments, in which we hold 33% to 98% non-controlling ownership interests, are recorded initially at our cost and subsequently adjusted for our net equity in the net income, cash contributions and distributions of the investments.